bbq12340/bbq12340.github.io/_posts/2022-02-11-linearAlgebra1.md

 Repeating, the null space is **not** the linear combination of columns but the solution which is a line in this case.

-How do we find the solution?
+How do we find the special solution?
 The easiest way is to execute *elimination*.

 $$
 \begin{aligned}